CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 * Spell it.
 Look at each part as you do so.
 * Say it.

 Use the key instead of struggling with a word.
 When you can read 9/10 words reasonably well, try reading the entire sentence a second time before using the key.
 Then spell and say as before.
 When you can read 19/20 words reasonably well, use the Column Method described later.
+Leslie recommends you keep one finger on the shorthand and the other on the key.

 Reread each passage until you can read it without referring to the key, pointing to each word.
-It is ok if you inadvertently memorize the it.
+It is ok if you inadvertently memorize it, but be sure to look at each word.

 As you gain experience, look for letters that often occur together, and think of them as a single letter.
 Eg TR and SH.
 Do this for all words as needed.
 Eventually, only do it for words you struggle with or that demonstrate a new rule.

 This process will help lock in the shapes of each letter and combination, and the outline of the entire word.
 Doing it out loud involves senses in your throat, mouth and ears, which enhances learning.
-Leslie does not recommend tracing outlines at any stage.
+Leslie recommends against tracing outlines at any stage.
 Swem recommends it for 5 minutes to finish each hour of studying.
+(Leslie and Swem both worked directly for JR Gregg.)

 ## Column Method to read for Difficult Words

 Don't worry about deciphering difficult words at first.
 They will all be difficult!
 For now, seeing the building blocks in a variety of settings is more important than practice deciphering.

 Continue to use the key frequently, until you only struggle with 1 word in 20.
-Leslie recommends a finger on the shorthand and another finger on the key.

 The column method works well if you suspect a penmanship issue, or are not sure which of several sounds or abbreviations are intended.
 It also works for checking if a proposed abbreviation has other possible interpretations.